 Sarah Jane Aberasturi is a Professional Member of the ITIA and an ITIA Certified Legal Translator (German and Spanish to English), and holds a B.A.
 (First Class Honours) in Applied Languages from Dublin City University.
 She launched her freelance career in Barcelona some 30 years ago, and translates largely on science and medicine, the arts and humanities.
 She teaches undergraduate and postgraduate translation modules in DCU’s School of Applied Languages and Intercultural Studies, and delivers ITIA workshops on Certified Legal Translation.
 She is a practicing member (English<>Spanish) of the International Association of Conference Interpreters (AIIC).
 Other memberships include the German Federal Association of Interpreters and Translators (BDÜ) and the International Association of Translators and Writers in Medicine and Related Sciences (TREMÉDICA).

-Mariana Ciocca Alves Passos is a professional English to Brazilian Portuguese translator.
-She is an Associate Member of the ITIA and a member of APTRAD (Portuguese Association of Translators and Interpreters).
+Mariana Ciocca Alves Passos is a Professional Member of the ITIA and a translator for English into Brazilian Portuguese.
+She is also a member of APTRAD (Portuguese Association of Translators and Interpreters).
 She holds a BA in Language and Literature (Portuguese and English) from the University of Sao Paulo (Brazil) and an MA in Applied Theology from the Irish Bible Institute.
 Her main areas of specialization are IT (apps, software, websites), Christian texts, and Education, but she also has experience with subtitling and community interpreting.
 After working as a freelance translator for over ten years, she is now the Brazilian Portuguese Language Lead at ServiceNow.

 Miriam Watchorn MA, CLT, MITIA, MCIL is a graduate of Université Charles de Gaulle, Lille, France and Dublin City University, Ireland.
 She also holds the Diploma in Translation awarded by the Chartered Institute of Linguists, UK.
 She has over 27 years’ experience in translation, specialising in legal and financial translation but also has a broad and diverse range of translation experience and interests.
 She teaches as a university lecturer in translation studies at Dublin City University, Ireland.